Angel Granchov: Lokomotiv Plovdiv

 On 17 February 2014, Granchov signed a two-and-a-half-year contract with Lokomotiv Plovdiv.

 Slavia Sofia

 In late January 2015, Granchov was acquired by Slavia Sofia.

 CSKA Sofia

 In July 2015, Granchov returned to CSKA Sofia.

 Stal Mielec

 On 17 July 2017, Granchov signed with I liga side Stal Mielec.

+Fraria

+On 17 June 2025, after 2 years in Spartak Varna, he moved to Fratria on a free transfer, together with his teammates Viktor Mitev and Aleksandar Tsvetkov.